erikbrinkman/d3-dag/README.md

 ### Updating from 0.5 to 0.6

-The only breaking change happens if you happend to use this linrary in typescript, and happened store an operator with its types attached (e.g. `layout:
+The only breaking change happens if you happend to use this library in typescript, and happened store an operator with its types attached (e.g. `layout:
 SugiyamaOperator<NodeType, ...> = ...`).
 All of the individual attribute
 modifier functions retained their generic signatures.